-(3) [A brief specific description of the benefits, including dollar amounts and number of days duration where applicable, contained in this policy, in the following order:

-(a) Daily hospital room and board;

-(b) Miscellaneous hospital services;

-(c) Hospital outpatient services;

-(d) Surgical services;

-(e) Anesthesia services;

-(f) In-hospital medical services; and

-(g) Other benefits, if any.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely, and shall include a description of any deductible or copayment provision applicable to the benefits described.

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-F. Hospital Confinement Indemnity Coverage (Outline of Coverage)
+C. Hospital Indemnity or Other Fixed Indemnity Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies meeting the standards of Section 7E of this regulation.
+An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates meeting the standards of Section 8B of this regulation.
 The items included in the outline of coverage must appear in the sequence prescribed:

 [COMPANY NAME]

-HOSPITAL CONFINEMENT INDEMNITY COVERAGE

-THIS [POLICY][CERTIFICATE] PROVIDES LIMITED BENEFITS

-BENEFITS PROVIDED ARE SUPPLEMENTAL AND ARE NOT INTENDED TO COVER ALL MEDICAL EXPENSES
+[Hospital Indemnity] [Other Fixed Indemnity] Coverage

+The benefits in this [policy] [certificate] are limited.
+They are intended to supplement your other health insurance coverage.

+They are not intended to cover all expenses.

 OUTLINE OF COVERAGE

-(1) Read Your [Policy][Certificate] Carefully—This outline of coverage provides a very brief description of the important feature of coverage.
-This is not the insurance contract and only the actual policy provisions will control.
-The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
-It is, therefore, important that you READ YOUR [POLICY] [CERTIFICATE] CAREFULLY!
+(1) Read your [policy][certificate] carefully.
+This outline of coverage briefly describes your coverage’s important features.
+It is not the insurance contract.
+The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
+It is important that you read your [policy] [certificate] carefully!

-(2) Hospital confinement indemnity coverage is designed to provide, to persons insured, coverage in the form of a fixed daily benefit during periods of hospitalization resulting from a covered accident or sickness, subject to any limitations set forth in the policy.
-Coverage is not provided for any benefits other than the fixed daily indemnity for hospital confinement and any additional benefit described below.
+(2) [Hospital indemnity] [Other fixed indemnity] coverage is designed to pay a fixed dollar benefit as a result of a covered [hospital stay] [event] due to a sickness or injury.
+The benefit may be limited in ways described in the [policy] [certificate].
+The fixed dollar benefit may be less than the [hospital stay’s] [event’s] cost.

-(3) [A brief specific description of the benefits in the following order:
+(3) [A brief, but clear and specific, description of the benefits in the following order:

-(a) Daily benefit payable during hospital confinement; and

-(b) Duration of benefit described in (a).]
+(a) When the benefits are payable;

-Drafting Note: The above description of benefits shall be stated clearly and concisely.
+(b) The duration of benefits described in (a); and

+(c) The fixed dollar amount of the benefits.]

-(4) [A description of any policy provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefit, described in Paragraph (3) above.]
+(4) [A clear description of any provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefit, described in Paragraph (3) above.]

-(5) [A description of policy provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]
+(5) [A clear description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-(6) [Any benefits provided in addition to the daily hospital benefit.]
+(6) [A clear description of any benefits provided in addition to the fixed dollar [hospital] [event] benefit.]

-G. Individual Major Medical Expense Coverage (Outline of Coverage)

-An outline of coverage, in the form prescribed below, shall be issued in connection with policies meeting the standards of Section 7F of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:

-[COMPANY NAME]

-INDIVIDUAL MAJOR MEDICAL EXPENSE COVERAGE

-OUTLINE OF COVERAGE